sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

     </video>
 </video-container>

-We also used it to start contacting the YouTube creators to see what they think.
-While we didn't get responses from many, everyone that replied were positive about the idea and some even very excited and thankful, such as [Japan Potato](https://www.youtube.com/channel/UCHG0_GSE0q02ywTfSoq2s3g) and [Chill & Explore](https://www.youtube.com/c/ChillExplore/featured):
+We also used it to start contacting our favorite YouTube creators to see what they think.
+While we didn't get responses from many, everyone that replied was very positive about the idea and some even very excited and thankful, such as [Japan Potato](https://www.youtube.com/channel/UCHG0_GSE0q02ywTfSoq2s3g) and [Chill & Explore](https://www.youtube.com/c/ChillExplore/featured):

 ```grid|2